 One final survey two weeks after the election will ask you to reflect back on the election campaign as a whole.

 The first survey is the longest one, the current catch-up survey takes about 30 minutes to complete.
-The following questionnaires will be shorter, most people get through them in 15 to 20 minutes, but the amount of time will vary greatly depending on how much your have engaged with the campaign, and other factors such as if you have changed who you are intending to vote for, or if you like to write a lot in the comment boxes.
+The following questionnaires will be shorter, most people get through them in 10 minutes, but the amount of time will vary greatly depending on how much your have engaged with the campaign, and other factors such as if you have changed who you are intending to vote for, or if you like to write a lot in the comment boxes.

 Your total time commitment across the entire study is estimated at 4 hours; up to 5 hours in the event of a May 2019 election.
 This includes allowing some additional time here and there for comments or longer answers that you might like to make.